 A follow-up email was sent to the same contractors on March 2, 2021, making them aware of the April 1, 2021 effective date for the State's adoption of the 2020 NEC.
+An additional email was sent to contractors on March 10, 2021 notifying them that Council set the hearing for March 23, 2021.
 Staff was also present at the March AHBA meeting to update the Board and answer questions regarding the upcoming adoption.

 To adopt the revised NEC, state law requires the City Council to set a date for a public hearing, then adopt the Code by ordinance within 30 days of the hearing.
-To meet this timeframe, City staff plans to set the public hearing and first passage on March 23, then request that the City Council suspend the rules at the second reading of the ordinance on April 13 in order to approve third reading and final passage of the ordinance before the 30-day limit expires.
+To meet this timeframe, Council set the public hearing through resolution for March 23, 2021 at the March 9, 2021 regular meeting.
+The first reading of the proposed ordinance will occur on March 23, then Staff will request that the City Council suspend the rules at the second reading of the ordinance on April 13 in order to approve third reading and final passage of the ordinance before the 30-day limit expires.

-CODE CHANGES:
+NEC CODE CHANGES FOR 2020 EDITION: